streamingfast/substreams/docs/new/common/intro-injective.md

 There are two main concepts in Substreams: packages and modules.
 Essentially, **a _module_ is a Rust function that contains definitions to extract data from the blockchain**.
 Modules are grouped in **_packages_, which are binary files (`.spkg`) that contain one or several modules**.
 For example, you might have a module called `injective-common`, which has two modules: `get_transactions` and `get_events`.

-Developing a Substreams modules requires some knowledge of Rust, but the **StreaminFast team has already created several _foundational modules_, which extract the most basic data from the Injective blockchain**, such as transactions or events.
+Developing a Substreams modules requires some knowledge of Rust, but the **StreamingFast team has already created several _foundational modules_, which extract the most basic data from the Injective blockchain**, such as transactions or events.
 You can simply import these modules and start using them!

 To consume Injective data with The Graph you have two options: